 But a legal decision last month provided a rare example of justice for the alleged victim.
 Liu Li, a pseudonym used by a 27-year-old social worker, had sued her boss, Liu Meng, for sexual harassment.
 For the first time under such circumstances, the plaintiff won, and the defendant was ordered to apologize within 15 days — though Liu Li’s friend told Sixth Tone that Liu Meng has already appealed the decision.

 In cases where an alleged abuser brings charges against an alleged victim or whistleblower, however, the process often gets drawn out for months before a trial date is set — if one is ever set at all.

-In September of last year, Zhu Jun, a famous television host at state broadcaster China Central Television, sued a woman using the online handle Xianzi for defamation after she accused him of sexually harassing during her internship at the network.
+In September of last year, Zhu Jun, a famous television host at state broadcaster China Central Television, sued a woman using the online handle Xianzi for defamation after she accused him of sexual harassment during her internship at the network.
 A pretrial meeting for that case was held in October, though a trial date has not yet been decided.

 Editor: David Paulk.

 (Header image: Deng Fei gives a speech at a university in Wuhan, Hubei province, March 14, 2012.
 Chu Lin/VCG)